 - Some accountancy firms offer a “remote” service whereby the accountant can be anywhere in the country so not necessarily anywhere near your business location.
 This can save you money but there are disadvantages to not being able to get together for face-to-face meetings and if most of your communication is via email then there are plenty of opportunities for misunderstandings.
 Also, check whether the accountant is part of a larger firm because selecting a “one-man-band” can lead to problems if illness or other absences mean he/she is not available when you need them.

 - Many unqualified or part-qualified people offer accountancy services and for a very small, simple business these services may be adequate but otherwise check what qualifications any prospective accountant has.
 An experienced, chartered accountant will be necessary for most businesses with more than a few employees.

-- Last but not least, you need to know how much it is likely to cost as, obviously, cost is a factor, especially in start up businesses with unreliable income streams.
+- Last but not least, you need to know how much it is likely to cost as, obviously, the cost is a factor, especially in start-up businesses with unreliable income streams.
 If you are worried about open-ended costs some chartered accountants have fixed fee accountancy options where certain specified services are supplied for a fee fixed at the beginning of the year.